ZILtoid1991/pixelperfectengine/docs/formats/imbc.md

 Identifier: `PATTERN`

-*Binary layout:* Each pattern begin with a 32 bit identifier, of which only the 24 least significant bits are used, the rest are zeros.
+*Binary layout:* Each pattern begin with a 32 bit identifier, of which only the 24 least significant bits are used as an identifier, the rest are category identifier flags.
 Then comes the binary data of the commands.
 The entry point is identified by `0x00_00_00_00`

 *Human-readable Layout:*
 ```